thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-order-details.md

 We only want to update the Order detail in the database if there aren't any **ModelState** errors, so we check to make sure the **ModelState** is valid.

-The datasource for the grid also expects the order detail which is being updated, to be returned in the response from the server.
+The datasource for the grid also expects the order detail which is being updated to be returned in the response from the server.
 This is why we create an array which only contains the **OrderDetailViewModel** that we got from the datasource.

-Using this array we convert it to a `Queryable` and use the `ToDataSourceResult` extension method that is provided by the Kendo UI MVC extensions.
+Using this array, we convert it to a `Queryable` and use the `ToDataSourceResult` extension method that is provided by the Kendo UI MVC extensions.
 This extension provides a few different overloads, but each one requires you to at least pass in a **DataSourceRequest**.
 One of the overloads for this function allows you to pass in the **ModelState** of your controller and it will use this to generate errors that it sends